-Preferred Perspectives is a periodic one-hour national webinar hosted by Senior Vice President of Product Development and Marketing, Mark Pew.
-These webinars will cover subjects that are highly applicable to workers’ compensation and related industries.
-Each webinar is free to attend—no CE credits will be offered.
+Preferred Perspectives is a series of webinars covering subjects that are highly applicable to workers’ compensation and related industries.

 Browse below to look at past webinar’s and to register for future ones.